aroary/disaccord/README.md

 * Set interval in `/.secrets.json`.
 ##### [back to top](#index)
 ## Website
-* The defult content sent to the website is your support servers `iframe`.
+* The default content sent to the website is your support servers `iframe`.
-    * If you did not set your support servers `iframe` the defult is the official disacord support server `iframe`.
+    * If you did not set your support servers `iframe` the default is the official disaccord support server `iframe`.
-    * Set the support server id in `/.secrets.json` (defult: https://discord.com/widget?id=854114095929491456&theme=dark).
+    * Set the support server id in `/.secrets.json` (default: https://discord.com/widget?id=854114095929491456&theme=dark).
 * The website does not initiate if there is no port found.
     * Set the port in `/.secrets.json`.
 ### Remote logger